The latest lecture will be December 7, 2023. The next exam session for students enrolled in the 2023/2024 academic year will be in January 2024.

 COMPLEMENTARY AND ESSENTIAL MATERIAL for the finance part consists of: (1) the slides of the lecture (uploaded during the course, and to be requested to prof. Pugno); (2) A.P.
 Thirlwall, Balance of payments constrained growth models, PSL Quarterly Review, vol. 64 n.
 259 (2011), 307-351, only Section 5 “The 1979 balance of payments constrained growth model” (downloadable here or here).

-The rules of the EXAM are explained in the slides of lecture 1 (please, read them carefully).
+The rules of the EXAM are explained in the slides of the Introductory lecture (please, read them carefully).

 See the web-page of GOMP at 91990 International economics for other details.